Hannah Montana: The Movie (soundtrack): Promotion

 Cyrus performing "Hoedown Throwdown" in the Wonder World Tour.
 It took much time to write due to it being an instructional dance song.
 The song became a top ten hit in Ireland.

-On October 10, 2008, Cyrus performed "Let's Get Crazy", "Let's Do This", and the 2009 Movie Mix of "The Best of Both Worlds" as Montana for the taping of third season of Hannah Montana at the Verizon Wireless Amphitheatre in Irvine California.
+On October 10, 2008, Cyrus performed "Let's Get Crazy", "Let's Do This", and the 2009 Movie Mix of "The Best of Both Worlds" as Hannah Montana for the taping of third season of Hannah Montana at the Verizon Wireless Amphitheatre in Irvine California.
 On January 19, 2009, Cyrus premiered "The Climb" at the Kids' Inaugural: "We Are the Future" event in celebration of Barack Obama's inauguration.
 Cyrus and her father performed in London in an Apple Store; the taped performance was sold exclusively by the United Kingdom iTunes Store as an extended play titled iTunes: Live from London.
 Cyrus has performed songs from the album on the Academy of Country Music, The Tonight Show with Jay Leno, American Idol, Good Morning America, Live with Regis and Kelly, the AOL Sessions, the twentieth annual A Time for Heroes Celebrity Carnival, Today, and the first D23 Expo.

 Promotional songs from Hannah Montana: The Movie were premiered on Radio Disney and Disney Channel.
 "Let's Do This" was first to premiere on Radio Disney and Disney Channel on December 13, 2008, the video being taken from the taping in Irvine.
 Due to digital downloads, the song peaked at number twenty-three on the Bubbling Under Hot 100 Singles Chart (Hot 100 – 123); the song charted in the Hot Canadian Digital Singles at number sixty-nine, but failed to reach the Canadian Hot 100.
 "Let's Get Crazy" was then premiered on January 19, 2009.
-The music video is an excerpt from Hannah Montana: The Movie in which Miley Stewart, portrayed by Cyrus, is forced to enter Lilly Truscott's, portrayed by Emily Osment, Sweet Sixteen as Montana.
-The song peaked at number fifty-seven in the Billboard Hot 100 and twenty-six in the Canadian Hot 100, therefore becoming Montana's highest chart effort in Canada.
+The music video is an excerpt from Hannah Montana: The Movie in which Miley Stewart, portrayed by Cyrus, is forced to enter Lilly Truscott's, portrayed by Emily Osment, Sweet Sixteen as Hannah Montana.
+The song peaked at number fifty-seven in the Billboard Hot 100 and twenty-six in the Canadian Hot 100, therefore becoming Hannah Montana's highest chart effort in Canada.
 "Back to Tennessee" was premiered only on Disney Channel with a video that interspersed scenes from the film.
 The song peaked at number forty-seven on Hot Country Songs.

 Radio Disney premiered the entire soundtrack on March 21, 2009, with a rebroadcast the next day.
 The Miley Sessions, a series of promotional music videos that featured Cyrus singing in a recording studio were released to Disney.com in March 2009.
 The videos feature Cyrus in a recording studio singing.
 Disney Channel aired a series of commercial segments entitled Hannah Montana: The Movie Playback, in which Cyrus is in the same setting describing the music of the album.
 Cyrus also embarked for a five city acoustic radio promo tour that reached over two-hundred-fifty for six days to promote the album.
 In addition, Cyrus performed four songs from the album on her first worldwide concert tour, the Wonder World Tour.